 If students need accommodations (extra-large test book, extra testing time), they can apply for them.

-- Have students work with their school counselor to apply. - Usually, the paperwork needs to be submitted at least six months in advance. - Remind students, that some accommodations mean that they will be testing for a longer timeframe.
+- Have students work with their school counselor to apply. - Usually, the paperwork must be submitted six months in advance. - Remind students that some accommodations mean that they will be testing for a longer timeframe.

 Documentation of a Disability